-This strategy for migrating to Oracle Cloud Infrastructure involves improving existing code to strengthen nonfunctional attributes and structure of the component.
+This strategy for migrating to Oracle Cloud Infrastructure involves improving existing code to strengthen nonfunctional attributes and the structure of the component.
 It does involve changes to the tech stack but it does not involve significantly altering the code so you can shift it to a new application architecture altogether (rearchitecting) nor does it involve rewriting the application code (rebuilding).

 What Are the Best EBS Use Cases for Refactoring to OCI?

-- Your EBS applications require some changes to tech stack because they are lacking in IT functionality that hinders operations in a significant way.
+- Your EBS applications require some changes to the tech stack because they are lacking in IT functionality that hinders operations in a significant way.

 - You want to exploit more features of the cloud by optimizing existing code and are willing to accept the additional costs and labor.